mihaaairu/yummy_slack/README.md

 >
 > <kbd> <img src="/app/resources/images/no_conf.png" /> </kbd>
 >
-> It needs `app_auth.conf` file, whose template will be created and stored in `./AppData/config/` after the first launch of the program.
+> It needs filled out `app_auth.conf` file, whose template will be created and stored in `./AppData/config/` after the first launch of the program.
-> Fill the file according to the instructions in [Slack app creation manual](create_slack_app.md).
+> Fill out the file according to the instructions in [Slack app creation manual](create_slack_app.md).

 > [!TIP]
 > The application has a fairly user-friendly interface and informative messages, so carefully read the messages provided by the program and follow its instructions.